How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays: Schemes for solving the DMFT equations

 Even with this method, we found that convergence of DMFT slows down decreasing the drive strength in the subwavelength regime of $k_0 a < \pi$, and below a certain value no solution is found.
 For this reason, we went beyond a fixed point scheme also to determine the hybridization function $\mathcal{W}(\omega)$.
 A simple improvement is achieved by mixing the previous and new guesses for $\mathcal{W}$, indexed as $m$ and $m-1$, in the fixed-point iteration scheme:

 where $\alpha \in [0,1]$ is a mixing parameter.
-This method allowed to reach smaller drive strengths, yet requiring an increasing smaller $\alpha$ the smaller the drive strength, and could not converge below a certain point.
+This method allowed to reach smaller drive strengths, yet requiring an increasingly-smaller $\alpha$ the smaller the drive strength, and could not converge below a certain point.
 Indeed, a linear mixing approach still does not guarantee convergence to all solutions \cite{zitkoZitko2009}.

 To rule out such a problem we also implemented a Broyden's method, following \cite{zitkoZitko2009}.
 This estimates the gradient in an iterative manner, as this cannot be computed analytically in the case of $\mathcal{W}$.
 This method reduces to linear mixing for a gradient proportional to identity $J = -\id /\alpha$, where $\alpha$ is the analogous of a linear mixing parameter.
 There are other arbitrary parameters in the method, that we kept fixed as in~\cite{zitkoZitko2009}.